rafamartinezquiles/full-stack-multimodal/README.md

 # Multimodal Knowledge Graph & RAG Pipeline for HR Content Understanding
-This project is a 72-hour technical challenge that implements a multimodal pipeline capable of ingesting text, extracting knowledge, and enabling intelligent search using Retrieval-Augmented Generation (RAG).
+This project implements a multimodal pipeline capable of ingesting text, extracting knowledge, and enabling intelligent search using Retrieval-Augmented Generation (RAG).
 It uses cutting-edge tools like LangChain, OpenAI, and Neo4j to build a searchable knowledge graph from unstructured documents like employee handbooks.

 ![](images/app.png)